-Vitamin D Toxicity in Dogs & Cats: 2nd Pet Food Recall in early 2019
+Vitamin D Toxicity in Dogs & Cats: How to avoid Vitamin D toxicity in pets

 FDA warning on Vitamin D Toxicity in several pet foods

 If you haven’t already heard, the FDA warned the public in December of Vitamin D toxicity in several pet foods.
 Pet foods affected include Old Glory, Evolve, Nature’s Promise and Nutrisca.
 See here for initial list and warning from FDA.
 “Testing found that samples of the dog food contained excessive, potentially toxic amounts of vitamin D.” (1)